 Luckily, most of our top picks for the best smart home gym equipment, if not all of them, have financing options available.
 Many fitness companies partner with Affirm, Klarna, Afterpay, and other pay-over-time services that don’t affect your credit.
 Some brands use traditional personal loan servicing to offer to finance.
 Be sure to read the fine print thoroughly if you finance your smart home gym purchases.

 Second to budget, space will largely dictate your smart home gym buys.
 If you have a ton of space and a ton of money, you can build an entire smart home gym with our top picks from every category.
-If you can only dedicate a small amount of space to your home gym, however, your best bet is to choose something like Tonal or Tempo, both of which pack a ton of variety and versatility into a relatively small package.
+If you only have a small amount of space for a home gym, your best bet is to go with Tonal or Tempo, which both pack a lot of variety and versatility into a relatively small package of compact workout equipment.

 Your preferred training style and fitness goals should influence your final choice.
-If you’ve never rowed before and have little to no interest in rowing, for instance, breeze right on by the Hydrow and pick something better suited to your wants and needs.
+If you’ve never rowed before and have little to no interest in rowing, for instance, breeze right on by the Hydrow or CITYROW Go Max Rower and pick something better suited to your wants and needs.

 For those who like to do a little bit of everything, I recommend purchasing smart home gym equipment that uses interactive fitness programming not limited to the hardware you buy.
 For example, iFit powers the workouts on the ProForm Pro 9000 treadmill, but iFit also has strength workouts, yoga flows, high-intensity interval training, and other types of workout classes you can do.